nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 #### 4.1.2 Server registration

 Each compound service MUST define an `oauth` serviceEndpoint.
-This endpoint refers to another service in a DID Document with the type: `oauth`.
+This endpoint refers to another service in a DID Document.
-In order for the client to resolve the authorization server endpoint it MUST look up the `oauth` service endpoint of the service.
+In order for the client to resolve the authorization server endpoint it MUST look up the `oauth` service endpoint of the compound service.
 A compound service may refer to endpoint services from other DID Documents.

 ### 4.2.
 Constructing the JWT